 Editor’s note: We’ll be updating this list of the best space movies regularly as new ones are released.

 1. First Man

 It’s hard to believe that there was never a major feature film about the first manned moon landing until 2018, when First Man finally was released to theaters.
 Director Damien Chazelle (Whiplash, La La Land) offers an emotional and human story about the events that led up to the Apollo 11 moon landing.
 Actor Ryan Gosling does an excellent job portraying astronaut Neil Armstrong, a man who remains a somewhat enigmatic figure in the history of space exploration.
-First Man is being shown on HBO on July 20 (naturally), and it will be available for streaming to HBO Now subscribers the day afterward.
+It’s currently available to watch on Cinemax.

 2. Apollo 11

 If you want the real unfiltered story behind the moon landing 50 years ago, check out this recently released documentary that’s now available to stream on Hulu.
 When we say “unfiltered” we mean it; this film only uses footage, taken from over 11,000 hours of film and video, that was made as part the Apollo 11 mission, including some 70mm film that previously was not seen the public.
 There’s no narration, interviews or special effects to recreate any of the scenes.
 It’s about as close as you can get to being a part of the original flight.